henry-heppe/adproclus/README.md

 # ADPROCLUS

 This package is an implementation of ADditive PROfile CLUStering (ADPROCLUS) in R. It can be used to obtain overlapping clustering models for object-by-variable data matrices.

+The current version is 0.2.05.
+The package is under development and will be submitted to CRAN in late 2019.

 ### Dependencies

 R version >= 3.1.0